See a larger version of the map

 Crews replaced a total of 41 aging expansion joints on the Interstate 5 Ebey Slough, Union Slough and Steamboat Slough bridges between Everett and Marysville.

 replacing 41 expansion joints on the bridges?

-The bridge expansion joints range in age from 20 to 30 years old.
-They have exceeded their useful lifespan and are beginning to fail.
-They have deteriorated to the point that replacing them is necessary to keep the bridges in good working order.
-Ongoing problems with the expansion joints include:
+The bridge expansion joints ranged in age from 20 to 30 years old.
+They exceeded their useful lifespan and are began to fail.
+They deteriorated to the point that replacing them was necessary to keep the bridges in good working order.
+Ongoing problems with the expansion joints included:

 - Broken and missing steel bars and panels.

 - Torn rubber seals that no longer prevent water from seeping into the expansion joints.
 This can cause additional deterioration to the joint and the bridge.

 - Missing concrete around many of the expansion joints.

 Thousands of commuters, freight haulers and travelers use I-5 every day.
 The interstate is the backbone of the Washington economy and it's vital that we keep people and goods moving on it.
 Replacing the expansion joints protect and preserve the bridges, maintain traffic flow and enhance the economy.
 These are vital elements in Results WSDOT (pdf 149 kb), the agency's strategic plan for 2014-2017.